-Two categories of shippers and consignees are considered in the analysis: those that are totally dependent on the Port of Baltimore and located in proximity to the Port with private marine terminals and those located throughout the State of Maryland and other states whose business is only related to the Port of Baltimore.
+Two categories of shippers and consignees are considered in the analysis: those that are totally dependent on the Port of Baltimore and located in proximity to the Port with private marine terminals and those located throughout the state of Maryland and other states whose business is only related to the Port of Baltimore.
 Those in the first category would most likely shut down operations if the Port of Baltimore were not available for their use, while those in the second category would ship or receive materials via another port.
 Dependent shippers/consignees include such employers as National Gypsum and Domino Sugar.
 These companies rely on the use of their marine terminals to receive and ship cargo for use in the manufacturing activities.
-Because of this difference, employment with shippers/consignees in the second category is considered port-related, and not included in the direct job impact.
+Because of this difference, employment with shippers/consignees dependent upon the Port is counted in the direct employment.
+Employment with shippers/consignees in the second category is considered port-related, and not included in the direct job impact.